-There is a beauty about the game of golf that is hard to describe to anyone who hasn’t played a lot of golf.
-But you know I’m gonna try.
+There is a beauty about the game of golf that is hard to describe to anyone who hasn’t played the game.
+But let’s give this a shot.

 No one shot is ever the same as another.
 Ever.